 Dogs Have a Calming Effect on Kids With Autism

 Dogs have been found to have a calming effect on children with Autism.
 Studies show that kids with Autism who live with a dog experience significantly lower anxiety rates than those without.
-It’s likely the presence of the caregiver and the animal itself that makes such a difference–now we know why pets are considered such great therapy animals!
+It’s likely the presence of the caregiver and the animal itself that makes such a difference–now we know why pets are considered great therapy animals!

 Interesting Facts About Dogs and Their Relationship with Children